So you are looking for the most comprehensive guide to British produced spirits on the internet? Well look no further…We have done the hard work.

 Chase Single Estate Vodka | Herefordshire

 Super-smooth, full-bodied artisan vodka.
 By using some of the finest potato crops and traditional distillation methods, Chase ensures a superb purity of style, with light notes of toasted almond, white pepper and rich, buttery mashed potatoes.
-Created in copper stills on a farm, the distillery was founded in 2006.
-See more Chase Products Here.
+Created in copper stills at the Chase Farm, the distillery was founded in 2006.

 Tasting Note: Clean and smooth, with a creamy texture and just a hint of potato.